tomjwismar/liftoff-assignments/project_01/README.md

 	My project is called "The Car Collective".
 The idea for this came from my love of all things cars.
-My app will enable users to enter vehicle info such as make/model, vehicle stats such as 0-60 times, mpg, horsepower, style(4door, 2door ect).
+My app will enable users to enter vehicle info such as make/model, vehicle stats such as 0-60 times, mpg, horsepower, style(4door, 2door ect), add links to other useful websites(autotrade,edmunds ect).
 Users will be able to do side by side comparisons of vehicles in the database, or just view a particular vehicles info.
 Users will be able to review vehicles in the database.
 Ideally the users will use this tool to be better informed when they are about to make a new purchase.